 To request more than 1 node, put the following in submission.conf as described on the Languages page.

 srun -N x where x is a positive integer less than or equal to 6.

-The Evaluation Platform hardware consists of a dedicated 4-node cluster with a Mellanox 4x FDR Infiniband interconnect (54.54 Gigabits/second data bandwidth) where each node has 64 GiB of 4-channel 2133 MHz DDR4 SDRAM (68 Gigabytes/second) memory; two Intel Xeon E5-2670 v3 (Haswell) CPUs, each with 12 cores (24 cores per node) and a clock speed of 2.30 GHz (peak floating point performance per node is 883.2 GFlops/sec); and 480 GB Intel® SSD 530 Series disk drives with SATA 3.0 6 Gbit/sec interfaces (sequential read (up to)540 MB/s, sequential write (up to)490 MB/s).
+The Evaluation Platform hardware consists of a multi-node cluster with a Mellanox 4x FDR Infiniband interconnect (54.54 Gigabits/second data bandwidth) in a 2-1 oversubscribed fat tree.
+Sets of 24 nodes have 12 uplinks into the large core Infiniband switch.
+Each node has 64 GiB of 4-channel 2133 MHz DDR4 SDRAM (68 Gigabytes/second) memory; two Intel Xeon E5-2670 v3 (Haswell) CPUs (Turbo boost NOT enabled), each with 12 cores (24 cores per node) and a clock speed of 2.30 GHz (peak floating point performance per node is 883.2 GFlops/sec); and 480 GB Intel® SSD 530 Series disk drives with SATA 3.0 6 Gbit/sec interfaces (sequential read (up to)540 MB/s, sequential write (up to)490 MB/s).

 Requests for additional software will be considered.
 Please include requests on your registration form or send them to the GO Operations Team with subject line "Request for Additional Software".

 Using the directive "srun_options = -p gpu -N 1" in submission.conf, it is possible to access 8 NVidia Tesla K-80 GPU nodes with the same basic hardware configuration as the evaluaiton nodes.
 Use of GPUs is for demonstration purposes only for now.